Courtauld Institute of Art: Academic profile

 The Courtauld Institute of Art is the major centre for the study of the history and conservation of art and architecture in the United Kingdom.
 It offers undergraduate and postgraduate teaching to around 400 students each year.
 Degrees are awarded by the University of London.
+In 2026, the Courtauld Institute was ranked the world's top institution for the study of History of Art, according to the QS World University Rankings.

 The Courtauld was ranked first in the United Kingdom for History and History of Art in The Guardians 2011 University Guide.
 In the 2014 Research Excellence Framework, it was confirmed in this rank for research quality.
 The Independent has called it "probably the most prestigious specialist college for the study of the history of art in the world".

 The Courtauld was ranked, again, first in the United Kingdom for History and History of Art in The Guardians 2017 University Guide.
+More recently, in The Guardian's 2024 league table for History of Art the Institute was ranked eighth, while the Complete University Guide 2025 subject table placed it 11th for History of Art, Architecture and Design.
+Internationally, the Institute has continued to appear in global subject rankings, including a top-five placement worldwide for art and design in the QS World University Rankings by Subject 2025.

 Research

 According to the 2014 Research Excellence Framework, the Courtauld hosts the highest proportion of the UK's world-leading and internationally excellent research among all higher education institutions with 95% of research rated in the top two categories (4*/3*), 56% of which was rated in the 4* category, tied for highest in the UK with London Business School.